 Please note that the short-term study route is not always appropriate for students studying a presessional English course at the Centre for English Language Education (CELE) as there may not be time between courses to return home overseas and make a Tier 4 visa application.

 If you hold leave to remain in the UK in visa category other than Tier 4, it may be possible for you to study on your current visa.
-If you are unsure, please contact us here in the International Office for more information.
+If you are unsure, please contact us for more information.

 UK Visas and Immigration place certain limits on the length of time that students can spend in the UK on a Tier 4 student visa to study courses at certain levels.
 Current students who need to re-sit part of their course will be subject to the limits outlined.